Search

 Close this search box.

-Opening of the 27th edition of Paris Photo
+Opening of the 27th Edition of Paris Photo

 The world’s most important photography fair opens its doors this week in Paris.
 A rich edition, with an increasing number of monographic exhibitions and distinguished guests.

 This year, the first event linked to Paris Photo is inevitably the return to the Grand Palais, the venue where the fair has been held since 2011 and which has undergone 2 years of major renovations.
-The second event is a carte blanche given to Jim Jarmusch, American director and screenwriter, and prestigious guest.
+The second event is a carte blanche given to Jim Jarmusch, the American director and screenwriter, and a prestigious guest.
 To celebrate the centenary of Surrealism, Paris Photo has invited the filmmaker, an avid photography enthusiast, to propose an itinerary of works in the fair.
 This is accompanied by a public conversation with the artist at the Grand Palais and the theatrical release of the film Return to Reason.
-The film Return to Reason, which brings together four newly restored Man Ray films for which Jim Jarmusch composed the original score, is being previewed in 2 Paris cinemas on the occasion of the fair.
+The film Return to Reason, which brings together four newly restored Man Ray films for which Jim Jarmusch composed the original score, is being previewed in two Paris cinemas on the occasion of the fair.

 Today, Paris Photo boasts no fewer than 240 exhibitors from 34 countries, including 147 galleries and 24 newcomers from the international scene.
 Thousands of photographs by artists from all over the world, exhibited side by side: an experience that can be intense, even stifling, but that always reserves a few surprises and pleasant discoveries.
 Above all, the fair has established itself over the last few years as an event where you can discover exhibitions produced by astute curators, with a real artistic purpose, which prove to be important breaths of fresh air in an atmosphere where the sale of works remains the main objective.
 “We wanted to build a fair that not only celebrates the great names in photography, but also opens up dialogues between historical works and contemporary practices,” says Florence Bourgeois, director of Paris Photo.